coperception/ActFormer/README.md

 </div>

-Official code for the paper "ActFormer: Scalable Collaborative Perception via Active Queries", accepted by *2024 IEEE International Conference on Robotics and Automation*. **Currently the code is a raw version, will be updated ASAP**.
+Official code for the paper [ActFormer: Scalable Collaborative Perception via Active Queries]( https://doi.org/10.48550/arXiv.2403.04968), accepted by *2024 IEEE International Conference on Robotics and Automation*. **Currently the code is a raw version, will be updated ASAP**.
 If you have any inquiries, feel free to contact <suozhi.huang@gmail.com>

 # Abstract